Published 16:21 IST, August 2nd 2024

 Post-2014: Increased to 7 crore filers, with 2.1 crore paying taxes (PIB).

-This growth signifies progress, yet there remains a significant journey ahead to achieve a broader tax base.
+This growth signifies progress, yet re remains a significant journey ahe to achieve a broer tax base.

-India’s wealth distribution shows a concentration at the top, while the tax contribution is narrow at the base.
-Aligning these pyramids involves broadening the tax base to ensure a fairer distribution of the tax burden.
+India’s wealth distribution shows a concentration at top, while tax contribution is narrow at base.
+Aligning se pyramids involves broening tax base to ensure a fairer distribution of tax burden.

 Conclusion: A Call for Collective Participation

-The story of India’s tax system is one of transformation.
-To reduce the per capita tax burden, the nation must embrace a broader tax base.
-If more people participate in paying taxes, the individual burden will decrease, making the system fairer and more efficient.
+story of India’s tax system is one of transformation.
+To reduce per capita tax burden, nation must embrace a broer tax base.
+If more people participate in paying taxes, individual burden will decrease, making system fairer and more efficient.
 It’s like an insurance plan: as more people buy in, premiums go down.
-Similarly, as more people pay taxes, the per-head tax will be reduced, benefiting the entire nation.
+Similarly, as more people pay taxes, per-he tax will be reduced, benefiting entire nation.

 By fostering a culture of compliance, leveraging technology, and simplifying processes, India can embark on a new chapter in its economic story.
 Collective participation is key to a cleaner, healthier, and more prosperous India